-Mining Properties and Claims
+Mining Properties, Claims, and Royalty Option

-The Company capitalizes costs for acquiring mineral properties and expenses costs to maintain mineral rights and leases as incurred.
+The Company capitalizes costs for acquiring mineral properties, claims and royalty option and expenses costs to maintain mineral rights and leases as incurred.
 Should a property reach the production stage, these capitalized costs would be amortized using the units-of-production method on the basis of periodic estimates of ore reserves.
 Mineral properties are periodically assessed for impairment of value, and any subsequent losses are charged to operations at the time of impairment.
 If a property is abandoned or sold, its capitalized costs are charged to operations.